 For students, that means they have access to faculty professionals who understand firsthand where students want to go with their careers and can give them the guidance to get there.

-Faculty members also still work outside the University in a professional capacity.
-Dr. Crawford says this benefits students tremendously: “We’re able to talk to the students about what it really looks like to go out there and work in the field because we haven’t just been stuck in the classroom.
-We’re able to provide that experience to our students, and we have those connections in our communities to bring back into the classroom by way of speakers and seminars.”
+Faculty members also continue to work outside the University in a professional capacity.
+Dr. Crawford says this benefits students tremendously: “We’re able to talk to the students about what it really looks like to go out there and work in the field because we continue to pursue the profession outside of the classroom.
+We’re able to provide that experience to our students, and we have those connections in our communities to bring back into the classroom by way of speakers, seminars, and training opportunities.”

 Flexible and Cost-Effective Options